 A student must have an accredited bachelor's degree for admission to such a program.
 A school may require the completion of a management course before entering the program if a student's degree is in a subject other than business.
 Some schools require at least a year of experience working in the healthcare field.

 Courses include general business topics, such as finance and human resources, along with healthcare-specific courses like healthcare policy and epidemiology for managers.
+Healthcare ethics, human resources, finance and healthcare policy are commonly included in an MHA program.
 In addition to classroom work, most programs require an internship in a healthcare facility.
 Course topics may include:

 - Healthcare in the United States